-Support & Advice Find a support group Surrey Meeting dates: Date Time Location Monday 1st October 2018 7.30pm - 9pm The Den, Christ Church with St.Philip, Ruskin Drive, Worcester Park, Surrey, KT4 8LG Monday 5th November 2018 7.30pm - 9pm The Den, Christ Church with St.Philip, Ruskin Drive, Worcester Park, Surrey, KT4 8LG Monday 3rd December 2018 7.30pm - 9pm The Den, Christ Church with St.Philip, Ruskin Drive, Worcester Park, Surrey, KT4 8LG Who can attend: Those with all types of alopecia age 14 and over (male and female) Friends/Partners of those with all types of alopecia (accompanying someone with alopecia) Parents of children with all types of alopecia Please note that those age 14-17 must be accompanied by someone age 18 or over.
-This group is not suitable for those under 14.
-If you have a child under 14 and are looking for support please contact the separate London Children Support Group.
-Contact details: ElainePhone: 07773 372591Email: [email protected]Elaine has her telephone number advertised and is happy to provide a listening ear via telephone call if someone phones.She is also happy to receive support questions from those in her local area and will answer to the best of her ability based on her own knowledge and experiences.
-Please be aware that any questions Elaine is unable to answer will be sent on to staff at Alopecia UK.Please also get in touch with the group lead ahead of any meeting so they know how many to expect.
+Support & Advice Support Groups Surrey Meeting dates: Date Time Location Extra Meeting Details: Monday 2nd September 2019 7.30pm Upstairs in The Den, Christchurch with St.Philip, Ruskin Drive, Worcester Park, Surrey, KT4 8LG Monday 7th October 2019 7.30pm Upstairs in The Den, Christchurch with St.Philip, Ruskin Drive, Worcester Park, Surrey, KT4 8LG Monday 4th November 2019 7.30pm Upstairs in The Den, Christchurch with St.Philip, Ruskin Drive, Worcester Park, Surrey, KT4 8LG Monday 2nd December 2019 7.30pm Upstairs in The Den, Christchurch with St.Philip, Ruskin Drive, Worcester Park, Surrey, KT4 8LG Please contact the group lead prior to attending a meeting so they can plan accordingly.
+Who can attend: This group is designed for any adult living with or affected by alopecia from the ages of 18 and above.
+For those under the age of 18 please see our London Children Support Group.
+Contact details: ElaineEmail: [email protected]Elaine does not have her telephone number advertised but is happy to provide a listening ear via telephone call at a time arranged via email.She is also happy to receive support questions from those in her local area and will answer to the best of her ability based on her own knowledge and experiences.
+Please note that all of our support group leads are volunteers and do this in their spare time.
+As such please allow up to a week for replies to emails.
+Please be aware that any questions Elaine is unable to answer will be sent on to staff at Alopecia UK.
 Elaine's link with alopecia: Elaine has had alopecia for over thirty years and currently has alopecia universalis.
 From Elaine: "I was first diagnosed with alopecia aged 19 and have had hair loss patches of varying sizes over the 30 years until 2015 when it suddenly progressed to Alopecia Universalis.
 I understand the fear and worry that dramatic changes to your appearance can have on your emotional wellbeing.
 Coming to Alopecia UK and meeting people with the same condition and hearing their experiences, suggestions and positivity gave me courage to accept myself with or without hair and face the world without fear.
 Helping and supporting others on the same journey is my way of saying thank you for the help I have received.
-The meeting is a safe place to share our stories, learn more about alopecia in it's various forms, gain understanding about the different ways we are affected by our hair loss and the practical means by which we can help ourselves feel more confident in the way we look, act and feel."Need Advice or Support Outside of the Group Meetings?The main role of support group leads is to facilitate, and answer questions about, the group meetings.
-Some may offer additional support and you can see what is on offer from Elaine in her contact details.
-Please note that all of our support group leads are volunteers and do this in their spare time.
-As such please allow up to a week for replies to emails.
-The majority of group leads are not trained health professionals and will be helping from the standpoint of being someone who is affected by alopecia themselves and wanting to reach out and help others.You can always contact Alopecia UK head office direct during office hours should you have any queries that need a more urgent response.Suggestions, Comments, Compliments, Complaints?If you have any 'Suggestions, Comments, Compliments or Complaints' about any of the Support Groups listed on the Alopecia UK website then you can let us know by clicking here.
-Feedback is always appreciated.
-The information will be used by Alopecia UK to help us understand what works and what doesn't in order that we can support and advise group leads more effectively and develop the Alopecia UK support group network.
+The meeting is a safe place to share our stories, learn more about alopecia in it's various forms, gain understanding about the different ways we are affected by our hair loss and the practical means by which we can help ourselves feel more confident in the way we look, act and feel."
+If you have any feedback on this support group please consider leaving it here.Alternatively if you have any Suggestions, Comments, Compliments or Complaints for the charity please do so here.